hashicorp/consul/website/source/docs/agent/options.html.markdown

   requests from other agents.
 TCP only.

 * Serf LAN (Default 8301).
 This is used to handle gossip in the LAN.
-  Required by all agents, TCP and UDP.
+  Required by all agents.
+TCP and UDP.

 * Serf WAN (Default 8302).
 This is used by servers to gossip over the WAN to other servers.
 TCP and UDP.